-3. (a)(1) Except as provided in subparagraph (2), the report of a committee on a measure or matter shall be printed in a single volume that-
+3. (a)(1) Except as provided in subparagraph (2), the report of a committee on a measure or matter shall be printed in a single volume thatreport; and

-(A) shall include all supplemental, minority, or additional views that have been submitted by the time of the filing of the report; and
+(A) shall include all supplemental, minority, or additional views that have been submitted by the time of the filing of the

-(B) shall bear on its cover a recital that any such supplemental, minority, or additional views (and any material submitted under paragraph (c)(3)) are included as part of the report.
+(B) shall bear on its cover a recital that any such supplemental, minority, or additional views (and any material submitted under paragraph (c)(3)) are included as part of the remittee on Ethics.